jon-jacky/home/commonplace.md

     changing ...
 The Kaiser picked up ideas, became excited about them, got bored and dropped them ...
 He was, as Friedrich von Holstein observed, 'unfortunately very impressionable' ...
-    (From 'How powerful was the Kaiser', *London Review of Books, April 23, 2025)
+    (From 'How powerful was the Kaiser', *London Review of Books*, April 23, 2015)

   Does this sound familiar?
 Clark wrote all this early in 2015, before he would have realized he was prefiguring a certain American president."